-But luckily, there are some common scripts on how to open up about feeling embarrassment for one’s actions.
-There are many ways to go about this but every single approach should get at the heart of the matter: without admitting embarrassment or shame, people and relationships cannot grow, change, or heal.
-Letting the sensations of embarrassment fester can be disastrous.
+But it’s certainly not impossible.
+Every single approach should get at the heart of the matter, which is that without admitting embarrassment or shame, people and relationships cannot grow, change, or heal.
+Allowing the sensations of embarrassment fester can be disastrous.
 Worse, it can lead to resentment in relationships or an unwillingness to be open in other areas.
 Still, expressing emotions the right way is difficult.

 Why Do We Feel Embarrassment?

-Embarrassment is often a secondary emotion, says Dr. Logan Jones, a New York based psychiatrist who operates NYC Wellness.
-The feelings of embarrassment stem from two baser emotions, guilt and shame, as well as feelings of being hurt, angry, or scared.
+Embarrassment is often a secondary emotion notes Dr. Logan Jones, a New York based psychiatrist.
+Feelings of embarrassment stem from two baser emotions, guilt and shame, as well as feelings of being hurt, angry, or scared.

 The sentiment behind expressing the emotions behind embarrassment is taking accountability for doing a bad thing, or messing up, or saying something off-color.
 Owning up to that sensation — whether or not it’s your fault or the fault of people around you — helps create intimacy in relationships, gives others guidance on how to deal with their emotions when they are feeling their own embarrassment, and sets a good example for children.